 Over time, LMs will be able to develop a range of different approaches and strategies to support their work in school.
-Some of the methods they use may be ‘off the shelf’ programmes available from sources such as Jenny Mosley3, others may be created and tailored to suit the particular needs and circumstances of your school.
+Some of the methods they use may be ‘off the shelf’ programs available from sources such as Jenny Mosley3, others may be created and tailored to suit the particular needs and circumstances of your school.

 Training for learning mentors

 There are additional opportunities for LMs to complete NVQ level 3 in learning, development and support services with specialist options for LMs.
 LM coordinators are also able to complete NVQ level 4.
-As with all NVQs, these are work-based learning and study programmes.
+As with all NVQs, these are work-based learning and study program.